Rory Hutchinson

-Rory Hutchinson (born 29 January 1995) is a Scotland international rugby union player currently playing with Northampton Saints.
+Rory Hutchinson (born 29 January 1995) is a professional rugby union player who plays as a centre for Premiership Rugby club Northampton Saints.
+Born in England, he represents Scotland at international level after qualifying on ancestry grounds.

 Club career

 Rory Hutchinson plays predominantly at centre.
 He began his rugby career at National League 2 South side Shelford RFC.

 He joined the Saints' Academy in July 2014.
 Hutchinson made his senior debut for the club on 31 January 2015, aged just 19 as Saints played local rivals Leicester Tigers.

 The centre went on to make his Aviva Premiership debut against Exeter Chiefs in September 2016.
 Hutchinson scored the club's try of the season in Saints' tight one point victory over their guest.

 Since 2017 Hutchinson has been a regular for the Saints' senior side.
 In 2019 he was part of the team that won the Premiership Cup v Saracens.
 He won the Gallagher Premiership Player on the month in February 2019 and has been nominated several times since then.